kruckenberg/yoga-response-field-order/README.md

 # Reproduction of Issue #3256

 [Issue #3256](https://github.com/dotansimha/graphql-yoga/issues/3256)
-identified a bug that can lead to the field ordering in a Yoga response failing to match the field ordering in the request.
+reports that a Yoga response can return fields in an order that fails to match the request's field order.

+This repository provides a reproduction of the issue and identifies its cause.

 ## Cause

-The cause of the mis-ordering is the way in which the `@graphql-tools/executor` package "transforms a JS object `Record<string, Promise<T>>` into a `Promise<Record<string, T>>`".
+Response fields with async resolvers can become mis-ordered when the `@graphql-tools/executor` executor "transforms a JS object `Record<string, Promise<T>>` into a `Promise<Record<string, T>>`".
 The `object` passed into `promiseForObject` has properly ordered keys, but those keys are inserted into `resolvedObject` in the [order in which their promise values are resolved](https://github.com/ardatan/graphql-tools/blob/master/packages/executor/src/execution/promiseForObject.ts#L23).